Los Angeles Jewish Community Center shooting: Events

 Furrow fled the scene in his van.
 Twenty minutes later, he carjacked a woman's Toyota at gunpoint, left the van behind, and then dumped the Toyota at a Chatsworth motel.

 The shootings ended with the death of USPS postal worker Joseph Santos Ileto (born March 19, 1960) in Chatsworth, a few miles away from the center.
 Ileto had just delivered mail to a home and was returning to his postal truck when Furrow asked Ileto to mail a letter for him.
 As Ileto agreed, Furrow pulled out a Glock 9mm handgun and shot Ileto nine times.
-Later, Furrow would confess that he murdered Ileto because he thought Ileto was Latino or Asian (Ileto was Filipino American), and because Ileto was a federal employee.
+Later, he would confess that he murdered Ileto because he thought Ileto was Latino or Asian (Ileto was Filipino American), because Ileto was a federal employee.

 Police found Furrow's abandoned van, where they discovered a cache of ammunition, rifle magazines, bulletproof vests, homemade explosives, a Ranger Handbook, and freeze-dried food.
 Two books by Richard Kelly Hoskins, a Lynchburg, Virginia, leader of the Christian Identity movement were also found; a copy of the book War Cycles, Peace Cycles, and Vigilantes of Christendom: The Story of the Phineas Priesthood, a book which according to the Anti-Defamation League justifies antisemitic and racist acts of violence.

 Furrow fled 275-miles in an $800 taxi ride from Los Angeles, California to Las Vegas, Nevada, ending the manhunt by walking into an FBI office to confess, saying "You're looking for me, I killed the kids in Los Angeles."
 Furrow also stated that he wanted his shooting to be "a wakeup call to America to kill Jews."

 Victims

-The injured included a 5-year-old boy, Benjamin Kadish, who was hit in the abdomen and leg, losing 50 percent of his blood; two 6-year-old boys, Joshua Stepakoff and James Zidell, a 16-year-old girl, Mindy Finkelstein, who was hit in her right thigh and shin; and 68-year-old receptionist Isabelle Shalometh, who was grazed on the arm and back.
+The injured included a 5-year-old boy, Benjamin Kadish, who was hit in the abdomen and leg, losing 50 percent of his blood; two 6-year-old boys, Joshua Stepakoff, who was hit in the leg and hip; and James Zidell, who was hit in the heel; a 16-year-old girl, Mindy Finkelstein, who was hit in her right thigh and shin; and 68-year-old receptionist Isabelle Shalometh, who was grazed on the arm and back.

 Joseph Ileto died of multiple gunshot wounds to the chest and one to the back of the head.
 He was found dead in a driveway.
 At Ileto's funeral, messages of condolence from numerous politicians were read by Congressman Brad Sherman.

 Of the five people injured in the shooting at the Community Center, all eventually recovered.
 Benjamin Kadish, the 5-year-old boy, was the most seriously injured victim.
 Upon arriving at the Providence Holy Cross Medical Center, "He had no blood pressure, no pulse, so that would put you at the most critical condition you could possibly be in," according to the emergency room physician, but Kadish was eventually stabilized after six hours of surgery.
 Kadish was released from the hospital on September 23, 1999, approximately one month after the shooting.